 - Redundant front-end proxy web servers.

 - Behind them are multiple application servers sitting behind a load balancer that ensures that if a server goes offline requests are immediately funneled to the remaining servers.

 - Database is arrayed in a standard master-slave configuration to provide a live backup and failover database should the master database server go offline.

 - Application is hosted in multiple availability zones to protect against downtime.

 Internal as well as external monitoring means we respond quickly to any service issues.

-- Internal system monitoring tools (Nagios) check on all systems every five minutes, and critical systems or errors are checked every minute.
+- Internal system monitoring tools (Consul health check) check on all systems every five minutes, and critical systems or errors are checked every minute.

-- Any critical errors (ex: server offline) triggers SMS alerts to the entire engineering team.
+- Any critical errors (ex: server offline) triggers SMS alerts to the entire systems engineering team.

-- Pingdom is used to both monitor uptime of UserVoice sites as well as our internal tools (Nagios).
+- Pingdom is used to both monitor uptime of UserVoice sites as well as our internal tools (Consul health check).
 The watcher of the watchers, if you will.

-- Application level monitoring includes custom internal tools (based on statsd) to track application events, tracking all 500 errors (failed requests) using Airbrake and New Relic RPM to track error rates and response times.
+- Application level monitoring includes custom internal tools (based on statsd) to track application events, tracking all 500 errors (failed requests) using Bugsnag and New Relic APM to track error rates and response times.